 Reviewed existing product manuals, organizational reports and media coverage to garner baseline understanding of the problem

-Conducted ethnographic research (site visits, intercepts, and shadowing) in 8 cities in a 2-month period to capture the truth of the current state
+Conducted ethnographic research (site visits, intercepts, and shadowing) in 8 cities in a 2-month period to capture how individual offices were operating

 Conducted remote stakeholder interviews for all additional locations